Check it out! The first sections of TrendsWatch 2018 are now up on the Alliance website.

 - Our Bright Future—an optimistic version of the year 2040 that might result from idealists and pragmatists working together to build a sustainable world.
 As I note in the text, picturing a best-case scenario is not just an exercise in wishful thinking.
 Exploring optimistic outcomes helps organizations test their assumptions, build alignment among stakeholders, and identify actions that can turn vision into reality.
 (Besides, spending a little time in our dreams can be a welcome relief from reading about current events.)

-This scenario, like its three brethren, includes:
+Skip over related stories to continue reading article This scenario, like its three brethren, includes:

 A synopsis describing this version of the year 2040 with respect to culture, technology, the economy, ecology, and technology.